towolf/towolf.github.com/docs/PsychOneliners/GetKbChar.markdown

 GetKbChar also returns with empty return values if the optional deadline 'untilTime' is reached.

-The function only recognizes standard alpha\-numeric keys, i.e., letters and numbers, and a few special symbols like the ones on top of the numeric keys.
+The function only recognizes standard alpha-numeric keys, i.e., letters and numbers, and a few special symbols like the ones on top of the numeric keys.
 It only recognizes the delete, space and return keys as special function keys, not other keys like Function keys, CTRL, ALT or